-Yes, in the same role (if you are a junior leader one year and a teen leader then next year for the same project, this counts as the same role).
-Keep track of the hours you spend on leadership role in a calendar, journal or other document.
-In the first year, complete Part 1 and Part 2 Pre and make a goal that you plan to complete your 20 hours over two years.
-Then in the second year, complete Part 1 and Part 2 Post and talk about how you achieved your goal to complete 20 hours over the two years.
+Yes, in the same role (if you are a junior leader one year and a teen leader the next year for the same project, this counts as the same role).
+Keep track of the hours you spend on a specific leadership role in a calendar, journal or other document.
+In the first year, complete Part 1 and Part 2 Beginning of the Year and make a one of your goals that you plan to complete your 20 hours over two years.
+Then in the second year, complete Part 1 and Part 2 End of the Year and talk about how you achieved your goal to complete 20 hours over the two years.
 Be sure to be specific about how you completed the 20 hours.

-If you submit your book for county or state competition, in year one, include Part 1 and Part 2 Pre forms.
-In year two, include Part 1 and Part 2 both Pre and Post forms.
+If you submit your book for county or state competition, in year one, include Part 1 and Part 2 Beginning of the Year forms.
+In year two, include Part 1 and Part 2 both Beginning of the Year and End of the Year forms.